Features, pricing, ratings, and pros and cons, compared head to head.

-npq is a free software composition analysis tool.
-Socket is a commercial software composition analysis tool by Socket.
-Compare features, ratings, integrations, and community reviews side by side to find the best software composition analysis fit for your security stack.
+npq is a free software supply chain security tool.
+Socket is a commercial software supply chain security tool by Socket.
+Compare features, ratings, integrations, and community reviews side by side to find the best software supply chain security fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: